 On December 14, 2005, Power-One, Inc. (Power-One), a Delaware corporation, filed a lawsuit against the Company, in the United States District Court for the Eastern District of Texas, Marshall Division, alleging willful infringement of United States Patents 6,936,999 and 6,949,916, and of patent applications Nos.
 2004/0123164A1 and 2004/0093533A1.
-On February 28, 2006, the Company filed a declaratory judgment action in the United States District Court for the Western District of Texas, Austin Division seeking a declaration that Power-One's U.S. Patent No. 7,000,125 (the patent that issued from the patent application No. 2004/0123164A1) is not infringed by the Company.
-The lawsuits relate to the Company's Si825x family of digital power supply controllers.
-At this time, the Company cannot estimate the outcome of this matter or resulting financial impact to it, if any.
+On July 21, 2006, the parties entered into a settlement agreement pursuant to which Power-One withdrew the lawsuit without prejudice.
+The Company did not make any financial payments related to this settlement and the settlement will not have a material impact on the Company's results of operations or financial position.
+Should the parties fail to fulfill their obligations under the settlement, the lawsuit may be reinstated.